The main characters as they appeared during the Nickelodeon era.

 Berserk Button: Implying that Mr. Bone wears pink underwear, which earns the offender one of his harshest punishments.
 Doug and Roger both trick each other into running afoul of this.

-Black Bead Eyes: Except for Skeeter, Porkchop, Stinky, Mrs. Dink, Mayor White, Larry, Coach Spitz, Bebe's mother, Muffy, Brian, and a variety of animals are pretty much the only characters to have normal eyes.
+Black Bead Eyes: Everyone except for Skeeter, Porkchop, Stinky, Mrs. Dink, Mayor White, Larry, Coach Spitz, Beebe's mother, Muffy, Brian, and a variety of animals, who are pretty much the only characters to have normal eyes.

 Book Dumb: Doug was an average student and an average athlete, but part of the success of the show is that he is socially savvy enough to figure his way out of problems using a more natural intelligence rather than school learned.